wavebeem/wavebeem.com/_drafts/7-tips-for-better-bash.md

 ## What

 So, you're writing a bash script.
-You use bash in the terminal, but you kinda are fumbling your way through using bash to write more complicated programs.
+You use bash in the terminal, but you're kinda fumbling your way through using bash to write more complicated programs.
 Well, keep reading.
 It can be hard to use bash effectively because it works so differently from most other programming languages, but it is not impossible to get better at it.